|

 referred to by timerid.
 An application can use the overrun count

-would have occurred over a given time interval.
-Timer overruns
+have occurred over a given time interval.
+Timer overruns can

-can occur both when receiving expiration notifications via
+occur both when receiving expiration notifications via signals

-overruns can occur as follows.
-Regardless of whether or not a
+can occur as follows.
+Regardless of whether or not a real-time

-real-time signal is used for timer notifications, the system
+signal is used for timer notifications, the system queues at most

-queues at most one signal per timer.
-(This is the behavior
+one signal per timer.
+(This is the behavior specified by POSIX.1.

-specified by POSIX.1.
-The alternative, queuing one signal for
+The alternative, queuing one signal for each timer expiration,

 Timer overruns can also occur when expiration notifications are